 Our commitment: Provide nutritionally sound products designed for children

-The Nestlé Nutritional Foundation criteria are based on nutrition science and public health dietary recommendations, such as those of the World Health Organization and other global or local authorities.
-Our products are evaluated against these criteria, using the Nestlé Nutritional Profiling System, which determines their nutritional value and whether they achieve the Nestlé Nutritional Foundation.
+The Nestlé Nutritional Foundation criteria are based on nutrition science and public health dietary recommendations, such as those of the World Health Organization (WHO), the Institute of Medicine and other global or local authorities.
+Our products are evaluated against these criteria, using the Nestlé Nutritional Profiling System, which determines their nutritional value and whether they achieve the Nestlé Nutritional Foundation status.

 Products for which 50% or more of consumers are below 12 years of age, or are designed for or perceived as being designed for this age group.

 We have identified all products in the outstanding 2% which are at different stages of the approval and/or registration process at market level before the product can be launched.